stormaaja/element-scraper-hook/README.md

-# lunch-scraper
+# element-scraper-hook
-Lunch scraper
+Element scraper hook

-Lunch menu scraper for local restaurants.
+Hook for scraping element or elements from configured urls.

+For example parse lunch menu of a restaurant and post it to Slack.

 In progress.